HU DANCE ARTS SPRING 2021 GUEST ARTISTS

 Janine N. Beckles

-A native of New York City, Janine started dancing at the age of six at Dance Theatre of Harlem, where she stayed for eight years under fellowship scholarship.
-She then continued her training at LaGuardia High School of the Performing Arts and the Ailey School (performing "Memoria," "Hymn," and "Revelations,") both on full scholarship.
+A native of New York City, Janine started dancing at the age of six at Dance Theatre of Harlem, where she stayed for eight years on scholarship.
+She then continued her training at LaGuardia High School of the Performing Arts and the Ailey School on the fellowship scholarship (performing "Memoria," "Hymn," and "Revelations,").
 Janine received a BFA in Dance Performance and a BA in Sociology from Southern Methodist University in Dallas, TX.
 Janine was a National Foundation of the Arts award recipient in Modern Dance.
 A former member of Dallas Black Dance Theatre for five years.
 Janine has done some commercial work and also danced in the 2016 MTV Video Music Awards as a dancer for Beyonce.
 Janine is also a member of Alpha Kappa Alpha Sorority, Inc. She was selected to be one of the 2018-2019 Visiting Teaching Fellows for the School of American Ballet.
-Janine is currently a lead dancer and company Graham teacher going into her 10th season with Philadanco.
-She teaches Masterclasses while on tour at such places as USC Kaufman, UMASS Amhearst, UNC and other universities and colleges.
-She just completed the Martha Graham Teacher Workshop this past June.
+She is in her eleventh season with Philadanco as a dancer and the company’s Graham teacher.
+Janine is a current board member of the Philadelphia Volunteer Lawyer Association (PVLA).
+She was recently appointed as Assistant to the Artistic Director of Philadanco and currently in her first year of study for her Master’s in Business Administration with a concentration in Leadership.